-COP can be used to define both cooling efficiencies or heating efficiencies as for a heat pumps.
+COP can be used to define both cooling efficiency or heating efficiency as for a heat pump.

 COP can be used to define the efficiency at single standard or non-standard rated conditions, or as a weighted average of seasonal conditions.
 The term may or may not include the energy consumption of auxiliary systems such as indoor or outdoor fans, chilled water pumps, or cooling tower systems.